 - A utility knife or other tool to cut shingles like roofing sheers or specialized roofer’s shingle knife.

-There are a few different ways to quickly fix your damaged home, to prevent further damage before the professionals arrive, depending on the severity of the leak and the type of roofing material.
+There are a few different ways to quickly fix your damaged roof to prevent further damage before the professionals arrive, depending on the severity of the leak and the type of roofing material.
 For minor leaks, patching or sealing the leak may be enough to resolve the issue.
 For more severe leaks, it may be necessary to replace damaged shingles or tiles.

-Roof Leak Quick Fix List:
+Quick Fix List

 - Most commonly the leak comes from damaged or missing asphalt shingles.
 Those shingles need to be pulled and replaced or repaired.

 - When moisture is coming from a crack or hole in the flashing, the area can be resealed with caulk or roofing sealant.

 - When you have water coming from a gable window’s metal flashing, sealant can be replaced to delay further leaking for a time.
 But the metal flashing will need correct installation for a durable repair.

 - If water is coming in from around roof vents, the vent pipe can be resealed with caulk or roofing sealant.
 Sometimes the roof vents are dry-rotted and need to be completely replaced.

 - Water coming in from a valley, you may only need to remove tree debris.
 Sometimes flashing can be replaced.
-Other times you need roofing repair, or your shingles may not properly channel the water.
+Other times you need roofing repair or your shingles may not properly channel the water.

 - If the leak is coming from ice dams, that means ice is forcing water up under neighboring shingles and down inside your roof decking.

 - When water is coming in at the roof line, the asphalt shingles may need to be replaced to fix the issue, because of cracking from the sun.

--For more severe leaks, the roof decking under your sheathing may be damaged.
+For more severe leaks, the roof decking under your sheathing may be damaged.
 It may be necessary to replace damaged shingles or tiles in large sections.

-Roof Leaks & Roofing Repair Conclusions For You:
+Roof Leaks & Roofing Repair Conclusions

-After you’ve identified that your roof is leaking, you need to take action to prevent any further water damage.
+As soon as you identify that your roof is leaking, you need to take action to prevent any further water damage.
 Depending on the size and severity of the leak you need to react differently.
 You may be able to repair it yourself or you may need to call in a professional roofing contractor.

 Once you’ve located the source of the leak, you need to determine the best way to fix it.
 For small leaks, you may be able to simply patch the area with a sealant or roofing tape.
 However, for larger leaks or those that are located in difficult-to-reach areas, you may need to replace the damaged section of roofing altogether.